How to Use RésuméBoost

 Open the job posting in your browser.
 You'll either copy its URL or paste the full text.

 Click New Résumé, paste the job URL or text, choose what to generate, and hit Generate.
-In ~60 seconds you'll have a tailored résumé (and optionally a cover letter + CV).
+In ~60 seconds you'll have a boosted résumé (and optionally a cover letter + CV).

 Download and apply